Package Leaflet: Information for the User

 Panic Disorder

 The initial dose of Escitalopram TecniGen is 5 mg as a single dose per day for the first week before increasing the dose to 10 mg per day.
-Your doctor may increase it further up to a maximum of 20 mg per day.
+Your doctor may increase it later up to a maximum of 20 mg per day.

 Social Anxiety Disorder